SoulCRYSIS/virentis/README.md

 Right here, you will achieve your dream of becoming a farmer in Factorio, it design to be mixture of Factorio + Stardew Valley.

+This planet require to complete Gleba first.
+Easier than Aquilo, but harder than Gleba.

 Concept is simple, you plant, you cook, and you trade for unique materials.

 ## IMPORTANT